 When arrested in the United States, we have the right to remain silent.
 Most of us know

-agents, as a result of pop culture representations of the Miranda warnings;
+agents because of pop culture representations of the Miranda warnings;

 however, one thing that many might not understand despite frequent repetition

-the right to remain silent, is how to properly invoke this right.
+is their right to remain silent, is how to properly invoke this right.

 Case Example Involving the Right to Remain Silent